b1naryth1ef/disco/docs/bot_tutorial/first_steps.md

         event.msg.reply('Pong!')
 ```

-And finally, we're ready to start and test the bot.
+Now that we have a plugin setup and our configuration is ready, we can run and test the bot.
 We can do this by executing the following command from within our project directory:

 ```sh